Nagreongo Solar Power Station: Overview

 Burkina Faso's generation capacity is reported as 357 megawatts, as of October 2021.
 This power station is expected to add 30 megawatts, equivalent to 50 GWh of green renewable energy, also avoiding the emission of 27,500 tons of carbon dioxide equivalent annually.

 The development involved the installation of 70,000 photo voltaic solar panels, together with transformers and inverters.
 Other infrastructure developments include maintenance buildings, a control room, offices and an electric switchyard.
 At the switchyard, the energy is stepped up to 33 kiloVolts (33kV) and transmitted via overhead transmission lines for 21 km, to a SONABEL substation in Ziniaré, where the electricity enters the national grid.
 The power station achieved commercial commissioning on 7 July 2022.

 Developers

 The power station was developed by a consortium led by GreenYellow, a French IPP and subsidiary of the Casino Group, in partnership with a group of financiers and donors referred to as the Africa Energy Coopération (AEC).
-The developer/owners of the power station formed a special purpose adhoc vehicle company to own and operate the solar farm.
+The developer/owners of the power station formed a special purpose ad hoc vehicle company to own and operate the solar farm.
 The SPV is called Société de production d’énergie solaire de Ouagadougou SAS (SPES Ouagadougou).
 A 25-year power purchase agreement was executed between SPES Ouagadougou and SONABEL.

 In February 2024, GreenYellow sold its ownership in this power station to the Axian Group domiciled in Madagascar.